lopaka/instructions/ubuntu-14.10-install-asus-x205ta.md

 ```

 ## Prepare the USB flashdrive to be used as the install media
-**THIS WILL DELETE DATE ON /dev/sdb - make sure you know what you are doing!**
+**THIS WILL DELETE DATA ON /dev/sdb - MAKE SURE YOU KNOW WHAT YOU ARE DOING!**

-On a freshly installed Ubuntu 14.10 system
+On a freshly installed Ubuntu 14.10 system:
 ```bash
 apt-get install p7zip-full